-If you want to know what is Ethereum and how it works and what it can be used for, without going deep into the technical abyss, this guide is perfect for you.
+If you want to know what Ethereum is, how it works, and what it can be used for, without going deep into the technical abyss, this guide is perfect for you.

 Important Note: This guide assumes a basic understanding of blockchain technology.
 If you’re unfamiliar with blockchain, check out this step by step introduction for beginners.

 What is Ethereum?
 A Guide

 Although commonly associated with Bitcoin, blockchain technology has many other applications that go way beyond digital currencies.
 In fact, Bitcoin is only one of several hundred applications that use blockchain technology today.

 “[Blockchain] is to Bitcoin, what the internet is to email.
 A big electronic system, on top of which you can build applications.
 Currency is just one.”
 Sally Davies, FT Technology Reporter

 Until relatively recently, building blockchain applications has required a complex background in coding, cryptography, mathematics as well as significant resources.
 But times have changed.
 Previously unimagined applications, from electronic voting & digitally recorded property assets to regulatory compliance & trading are now actively being developed and deployed faster than ever before.
 By providing developers with the tools to build decentralized applications, Ethereum is making all of this possible.

 What is Ethereum for beginners?